Agile workflow in Azure Boards

 Once you save the comments, you don't need to save the work item.

 When you save changes made to the Discussion control, only the comment is saved.
 No work item rules defined for the work item type execute.

 As work progresses, you change the State field to update the status.
 Optionally, you can specify a reason.
 The state and reason fields appear on the work item form in the header area.

 Agile workflow states

-By updating the workflow, teams know which items are new, in progress, or completed.
+When you update the workflow, teams know which items are new, in progress, or completed.
 Most WITs support transition both forward and backward from each workflow state.
 These diagrams show the main progression and regression states of the user story, bug, and task WITs.

 A typical workflow progression for a user story follows:

-- The product owner creates a user story in the New state with the default reason, New user story
+- The product owner creates a user story in the New state with the default reason, New user story.

-- The team updates the status to Active when they decide to complete the work during the sprint
+- The team updates the status to Active when they decide to complete the work during the sprint.

-Update status with Kanban or taskboards
+Update status with Kanban or Taskboards

 Map user stories to features